Let's Get Married (1960 film)

-Let's Get Married is a 1960 British comedy drama film directed by Peter Graham Scott and starring Anthony Newley, Anne Aubrey and Hermione Baddeley.
+Let's Get Married is a 1960 British comedy drama film starring Anthony Newley, Anne Aubrey and Hermione Baddeley.
 It was written by Ken Taylor.
 The film features Newley singing the song "Do You Mind", which reached #1 in the British Hit Singles chart the same year.

-Director Graham said it was " not a good film – not my script and not my scene."
+Its director Peter Graham Scott said it was " not a good film – not my script and not my scene."

 Plot

 Dickie Bird is a medical student.
 After being thrown out of his university he ends up working in a laundry and rebuilds his confidence with a relationship with a fashion model.